yongsoon-vfx/wiki-quartz/content/code/vex.md

 The attributes `v@P` and `f@age` as passed in as arguments and replace `%g` and `%f` respectively.
 The general form of the argument is given as `[flags][width][.precision][format]`
 ##### Possible Flags:
 -: Left justify the result
 +: Prefix numbers with + if positive, also strings will be surrounded with quotes
 0: Pad zeros for numeric values
 ##### Width:
 Number specifying number of spaces of the value including the decimal point.
 I'm not fully clear how it works with floats but `int i = 100` has a width of 3, and setting it any higher will add spaces to pad the front, unless `0` flag is active, then it will pad with 0s or if `-` flag is active, it will pad from the end.
 If set to `*` it will take the first argument as the width.
 ##### Precision:
 Number specifying number of decimal points, meaning `412.1492` has a precision of 4.
 If set to `*`it will take the either the first argument or the second argument if width is also set to `*`.
 ##### Formats:
-`%g, %p, %c` Integer, float, vector, vector4, matrix3, matrix, string (General) `%f, %e, %E` Float, vector, vector4, matrix3, matrix (Floating Point) `%s` String
+`%g, %p, %c` Integer, float, vector, vector4, matrix3, matrix, string (General)
+`%f, %e, %E` Float, vector, vector4, matrix3, matrix (Floating Point)
+`%s` String
 `%d, %i` Integer in decimal format
 `%x, %X` Integer in hexadecimal
 `%o` Integer in octal
-`%%` Literal percent
+Use double `%` for the literal symbol

-##### Example
+##### Example:
 ```c
 int i = 100;
 printf("frame%04d.jpg",i);